jamesoff/simplemonitor/docs/loggers/logfile.rst

     :type: string
     :required: true

     the filename to write to.
 Rotating this file underneath SimpleMonitor will likely result to breakage.
-See https://github.com/jamesoff/simplemonitor/issues/620.
+If you would like the logfile to rotate automatically based on size or age, see the :ref:`logfileng<logger-logfileng>` logger.

 .. confval:: buffered